openpharma/mmrm/README.md

 )
 ```

-This specifies an MMRM with the given covariates and an unstructured
+The code specifies an MMRM with the given covariates and an unstructured
 covariance matrix for the timepoints (also called visits in the clinical
 trial context, here given by `AVISIT`) within the subjects (here
 `USUBJID`).
 While by default this uses restricted maximum likelihood